Marvalero/LearningRuby/README.md

   - ** Exception handling: rescue_from ArgumentError, RuntimeError {|e| error!(“Error: #{e}")}

 #### 7: rack
-Rack is more than interface that can be used to talk to web server.
-It can be used to specify modules and his dependencies.
+Rack create an interface for a Webserver.
+But it's more than interface, it can be used to specify modules and his dependencies(using middleware).

 To use Rack, provide an "app": an object that responds to the call method, taking the environment hash as a parameter, and returning an Array with three elements:
    - The HTTP response code
    - A Hash of headers
    - The response body, which must respond to each

-You can use the rackup command line tool to start the app, for example: run Proc.new { |env| ['200', {'Content-Type' => 'text/html'}, ['get rack\'d']] }
+You can use the rackup command line tool to start the app.
+For example, "config.ru": run Proc.new { |env| ['200', {'Content-Type' => 'text/html'}, ['get rack\'d']] }

 With Rack you can separate stages of the pipeline doing: